 The possibility of introducing quenched disorder in AdS/CFT was first adumbrated in \cite{Grumiller:2008qz} (see \cite{Grumiller:2013at} for a review).
 Momentum--relaxing impurities have been introduced in AdS/CFT even earlier in \cite{Hartnoll:2007ih}, and the replica trick has first been used in \cite{Fujita:2008rs} to calculate the effect of disorder in AdS/CFT.
 Refs.~\cite{Arean:2013mta,Hartnoll:2014cua,Hartnoll:2015faa,Hartnoll:2014gaa} studied a disordered scalar in AdS spacetime.
 In \cite{Arean:2013mta} the effects of disorder on a holographic superconductor were studied by introducing a random chemical potential on the boundary.
 In \cite{Hartnoll:2014cua}, a scalar field coupled to three-dimensional AdS gravity was considered, where the source dual to the scalar operator was disordered.
 The scalar source was disordered along the spatial boundary dimension, and several different ensemble realisations for the disorder were discussed in \cite{Hartnoll:2014cua}.
 Disorder was finally introduced in \cite{Arean:2013mta,Hartnoll:2014cua} by an ansatz using superimposed plane waves with equally distributed random phases.
 By solving Einstein's equations to second order in the disorder strength, the backreaction of the scalar field on the pure AdS background was determined.
-The resulting metric, averaged over disorder realisations, showed a logarithmically divergent behaviour in the infrared (IR) region in the bulk.
-The logarithmic behavior can be traced back to the disorder being marginally relevant in the sense of Harris' criterion \cite{Harris_1974}.
+The resulting metric averaged over disorder realisations showed a logarithmically divergent behaviour in the infrared (IR) region in the bulk.
+The logarithmic behaviour can be traced back to the disorder being marginally relevant in the sense of Harris' criterion \cite{Harris_1974}.
 The Poincar\'e--Lindstedt resummation method was then employed to remove this divergence.
 The resummed metric admitted an IR Lifshitz scaling fixed point, with the dynamical exponent departing from the relativistic value quadratically in the disorder strength.
 The quartic correction in the disorder strength was also calculated analytically.
 The analytic results were confirmed by a numerical analysis for non-perturbative disorder strength.
 In \cite{Hartnoll:2015faa}, this analysis was extended to finite temperature, i.e., to a planar AdS black hole background, both in $D=3$ and $D=4$.
 A scaling of the low--temperature entropy density with temperature, with the exponent fixed by the Lifshitz scaling exponent found at zero temperature \cite{Hartnoll:2014cua}, was constructed both analytically and numerically.
-In \cite{Hartnoll:2014gaa}, extremal planar AdS black holes, and in particular, their near horizon behaviour, in $D=4$ Einstein--Maxwell theory was studied.
+Furthermore, it was realised \cite{Ganesan:2020wzm,Ganesan:2021gun} in a non-perturbative treatment of the model of \cite{Hartnoll:2014cua} that the Lifshitz scaling is only approximate, and non-perturbative effects lead to a different IR fixed point independent of the disorder strength at exponentially small energy scales.
+In \cite{Hartnoll:2014gaa}, extremal planar AdS black holes, and in particular their near horizon behaviour, in $D=4$ Einstein--Maxwell theory were studied.
 Furthermore, disorder in a p-wave holographic superconductor has been investigated in \cite{Arean:2014oaa}, and a disorder-induced holographic metal-insulator transition has been found in \cite{Arean:2015sqa}.